obniz/obniz/src/parts/Ble/iBS03TP/README.md

 Returns device information if found.
 Returns Null if not found.

 - battery : Battery voltage
+- button : True when button is pressed
+- moving : True when moving
+- hall_sensor : True when the magnet approaches
 - temperature : temperature(℃)
+- probe_temperature : temperature of the probe(℃)

 ```javascript